United Nations Security Council veto power: Analysis by country

-Ambassador Charles W. Yost cast the first US veto in 1970 over Rhodesia, and the US cast a lone veto in 1972 to block a resolution that condemned Israel for war against Syria and Lebanon.
-Since then, the United States has been the most frequent user of the veto power, mainly on resolutions criticising and condemning Israel; since 2002, the United States has applied the Negroponte doctrine to veto most resolutions relating to the ongoing Israeli–Palestinian conflict.
-This has been a constant cause of friction between the General Assembly and the Security Council.
-On 23 December 2016, the Obama administration abstained on a resolution calling for an end to Israeli settlements, the first time that the United States has.
-However, the United States resumed the use of the veto in the Trump administration.

 China (ROC/PRC)

-Between 1946 and 1971, the Chinese seat on the Security Council was held by the Republic of China, whose Nationalist government lost the Chinese Civil War in 1949 and fled to Taiwan, previously a Qing prefecture-turned-colony of Japan ruled from 1895 to 1945.
+Between 1946 and 1971, the Chinese seat on the Security Council was held by the Republic of China, whose Nationalist government lost the Chinese Civil War in 1949 and fled to Formosa, previously a Qing prefecture-turned-colony of Japan ruled from 1895 to 1945.
 China first used the veto on 13 December 1955 to block Mongolia's admission to the United Nations because the ROC government considered the entirety of Outer Mongolia (including the present Russian republic of Tuva) to be part of China.
+(Diplomatically, the ROC accused Mongolia of attacking the United Nations Command during the Korean War.)
 This postponed the admission of Mongolia until 1961, when the Soviet Union announced that it would block all further admissions of new members unless Mongolia were admitted.
 Faced with this pressure, the Republic of China relented under protest.

 In 1971, the Republic of China was expelled from the United Nations, and the Chinese seat was transferred to the People's Republic of China.
 The PRC's first use of its veto and the second as China took place on 25 August 1972 to block Bangladesh's admission to the United Nations.
 From 1971 to 2011, China used its veto sparingly, preferring to abstain rather than veto resolutions not directly related to Chinese interests.
 China turned abstention into an "art form", abstaining on 30% of Security Council Resolutions between 1971 and 1976.
 Since the outbreak of the Syrian Civil War in 2011, China has joined Russia in many double vetoes.
 China has not cast a lone veto since 1999.